I hear clients say all the time their dog is their child or their “Fur Baby.”

 You have to treat your dog accordingly.

-We love our dogs by having clear rules and boundaries, a proper leadership position and most of all understanding their genetic needs and desires.
+We love our dogs by having clear rules and boundaries, a proper leadership position, and understanding their genetic needs and desires.

-3. You don’t want your dog thinking he is equal to the baby.
+3. You don’t want your dog’s status to be equal to the baby.

 Don’t allow the dog in the baby’s nursery or on the furniture with the baby.
-This presents the picture that your dog and baby are equal.
+Sharing this space presents the picture that your dog and baby are equal.

 You never want the dog challenging the baby over a spot on the furniture.
-This is where many nips to the face occur.
+Many nips to the face occur in that scenario.